manticoresoftware/manticoresearch/manual/Server_settings/Searchd.md

 * **Not specified** - Manticore will accept connections at this port from:
   - other Manticore agents (i.e., a remote distributed table)
   - clients via HTTP and HTTPS
+  - [Manticore Buddy](https://manticoresearch.com/blog/manticoresearch-buddy-intro/). **Ensure you have a listener of this kind (or an `http` listener, as mentioned below) to avoid limitations in Manticore functionality.**
 * `mysql` MySQL protocol for connections from MySQL clients.
 Note:
   - Compressed protocol is also supported.
   - If [SSL](../Security/SSL.md#SSL) is enabled, you can make an encrypted connection.